Effective Condition Number Bounds for Convex Regularization: Introduction

 and

 \end{corollary}

-\begin{example} Using the preconditioned bounds we can determine the optimal $m$ that minimizes the right-hand side of~\eqref{eq:convreg-upper-bound}.
-For example, if $C=\Desc(g,\mtx{D}\vct{x}_0)$ is a cone in $\R^{400}$ with $\delta(C)=20$, when the following plot shows the best upper bound in~\eqref{eq:convreg-upper-bound} for various values of $m\geq \delta(C)$.
+\begin{example} Consider a diagonal matrix $\mtx{\Sigma}$ and the average condition $\overline{\kappa}_m^2(\mtx{\Sigma})$.
+Intuitively, the average condition measures the expected eccentricity of the projection of an ellipsoid to a random subspace. \end{example}

-Note that it is physically not possible, nor do we aim to, locate the precise phase transition for the recovery with $f(\vct{x})=\lone{\mtx{D}\vct{x}}$ in terms of that of the $1$-norm, since the statistical dimension $\delta(f,\vct{x}_0)$ does not only depend on the sparsity pattern of $\mtx{D}\vct{x}_0$, but also on the location of the support. \end{example}
+\begin{example} Using the finite difference matrix $\mtx{D}$ from Example~\ref{ex:tv}, note that it is physically not possible, nor do we aim to, locate the precise phase transition for the recovery with $f(\vct{x})=\lone{\mtx{D}\vct{x}}$ in terms of that of the $1$-norm, since the statistical dimension $\delta(f,\vct{x}_0)$ does not only depend on the sparsity pattern of $\mtx{D}\vct{x}_0$, but also on the location of the support. \end{example}